ultraflynn/manufactory/README.md

 The intention is not to plan PI factory installations, it is to validate them.
 Other tools focus on the planning, _manufactory_ allows you to prove it will work over time and will guide as to the resource requirements to run without interruption.

+## The End

+I have decided that having got this far I want to do things differently so I'm not taking this project any further at the moment.
+The intention was to model a PI installation and then determine whether it works.

+_ultraflynn/mob_